Research

 It does not arise from the desire to produce texts, books, videos or media formats, but from a specific mode of consciousness: the ability to perceive meanings inside meanings, structures within structures, and intersections where, on the surface, there may seem to be only a thought, a casual phrase, an everyday scene or a personal reaction.

 Within this inquiry, the author is present not as the creator of a final system and not as the owner of truth, but as an observer and recorder of intersections.
 The task is to see the structure of a knot and record it before it dissolves again into the noise of habitual perception.
+The worldview and research position from which this way of working arises is stated separately in “Position”.

 Each insight here does not close the inquiry, but opens another level: higher, deeper, lower, wider.
 Within what has already been understood, something not yet understood begins to appear.
 For this reason, the work cannot end with one book, one video, one thesis or one formula.
 Each form records one cross-section of what has been seen, while the next layer is already beginning to emerge behind it.